atteneder/KtxUnity/README.md

 basisu -y_flip -output_file unity_flipped.basis input.png
 ```

-If changing the orientation of your texture files is not an option, you can correct it by applying it flipped at run-time (see [Usage](#using)).
+If changing the orientation of your texture files is not an option, you can correct it by applying it flipped at run-time (see [Using](#using)).

 ## Limitations